 The Proponent is required to indemnify the LDC during the period of time within which the makeready work is being done as well as for a period of 120 days post completion of this work.
-This 120-day indemnity periodis expected to take effect post the completion of the make-ready work once the Proponent has submitted "As Built" drawings to an LDC including a completed Record of Inspection form.
-This provides the LDC and any existing ISPs attached to the LDC pole time to conduct their own inspections and also provides the Proponent with clarity related to the timelines associated with telecom equipment deployment.
+This 120-day indemnity period is expected to take effect post the completion of the make-ready work once the Proponent has submitted "As Built" drawings to an LDC including a completed Record of Inspection form.
+This provides the LDC, and any existing ISPs already attached to the LDC pole, time to conduct their own inspections and also provides the Proponent with clarity related to the timelines associated with telecom equipment deployment.

 LDCs and existing ISPs should notify the Proponent of any damage to their respective infrastructure within the 120-day period following the date on which the Proponent submitted "As Built" drawings to an LDC including a completed Record of Inspection form.
-The LDC-Proponent contract is anticipated to include provisions that deem that unless a Proponent can demonstrate otherwise, the damage will be assumed to be caused by the Proponent.
-Further provisions of the contract are anticipated to stipulate that within 30 days of receiving a notice from an LDC or existing ISP, the Proponent should remedy the identified damage at its own expense or attempt to otherwise resolve the matter with the LDC or existing ISP through the formal dispute resolution process.5
+Commercial agreements that may be entered between LDCs and Proponents are anticipated to include provisions that deem that unless a Proponent can demonstrate otherwise, the damage will be assumed to be caused by the Proponent.
+Further provisions of the contract are anticipated to stipulate that within 30 days of receiving a notice from an LDC or existing ISP, the Proponent should remedy the identified damage at its own expense or attempt to otherwise resolve the matter with the LDC or existing ISP through the formal dispute resolution process4